SchmaltzyChum/AYW/README.md

 This will launch the app.
 You can interact with the UI and plot some data.

 That's it!
 If you have any questions or issues, please feel free to contact me.

+## Annotation

+The scripts main.py, stock_news.py and ___ preforms the fetching of SIX pricing data finds major stock events and fetches news regarging that stock that was released in conjunction with that market rise/fall.